 ~ Robbins, Jim: The Man Who Planted Trees: Lost Groves, Champion Trees, and an Urgent Plan to Save the Planet.
 [New York: Random House / Spiegel & Grau; 2012]

 Below is a long list of the positive benefits trees provide for human beings.
 The purpose of the list is to persuade that it is good to have more of the things that bring us good.
-Perhaps it is better to start off with the converse, the [hopefully] equally persuasive proposition that having fewer things beneficial to our health results – invariably – in higher rates of mortality.
+Perhaps it is better to start off with the converse, the [hopefully] equally persuasive proposition that having fewer things beneficial to our health results – invariably – in higher rates of loss of vigor, illness, and death.
 The thesis of the linked-to article is that, in areas where trees are killed, the human populations in those areas suffer higher rates of deaths from cardio-vascular disease and respiratory disease.
 And the number of increased deaths is tied proportionally to the number of trees killed.
 Read the article in "Wired" magazine.
 It is titled, The Trees Will Die, And Then So Will You .

 Cary receives over its approximately 60-square-mile area an average of 44 inches of precipitation each year, which works out to about 40 billion gallons.
 Flooding of part of the Town is frequent.
 If an additional million trees were planted in the Town, they would absorb and thus reduce stormwater runoff by 2 billion additional gallons.

 Note 1.
 Wolf, K. L. 1999.
 Nature and Commerce: Human Ecology in Business Districts.
 In: Kollins, C., ed.
 Building Cities of Green: Proceedings of the 9th National Urban Forest Conference.
 Washington, DC: American Forests.